audiotool/manual/manuals/plugins/synthesizer/space.rst

 .. figure:: /images/space/10000000000002AD000001D4316FCC45D85FE40B.png
    :align: center

-   Figure 1.15.1: The Space's device context menu.
+   The Space's device context menu.

 1. **Learn MIDI Keyboard**: This menu item opens the MIDI Learn dialogue, which lets you connect an external MIDI controller to the